Hao Mingjin: Shandong

 Hao Mingjin began working in December 1971 as a newspaper clerk at the Heze District Post and Telegraph Bureau in Shandong Province.
 In February 1974, he took the same role at the Liangshan County Post and Telegraph Bureau before returning to the Heze District Post and Telegraph Bureau in December 1975.
 In October 1978, he pursued further studies in the Department of History at Shandong Normal University.
 By September 1982, he was enrolled in the Department of World History at Northeast Normal University, where he pursued a master's degree.

 After earning his degree, he joined the Department of Law at Shandong University in July 1985 as a teacher.
 In September 1987, he was promoted to lecturer, and from January 1989 to June 1990, he attended Grambling State University in the United States for additional education.
 In January 1992, he was appointed assistant director while continuing as a lecturer.
 By December 1992, he had become an assistant professor and director of the associate degree program.
 In April 1993, he served as an assistant professor under the deputy director's leadership.
 Finally, in March 1994, he was promoted to associate professor and deputy dean of the Shandong University School of Law.

 In December 1996, he assumed the role of Vice President of the Shandong Higher People's Court.
 From September 2001 to September 2004, he pursued doctoral studies at the Law School of China University of Political Science and Law, focussing on litigation law.
-In December 2003, he became a member of the China National Democratic Construction Association (CNDCA), and in February 2004, he was appointed as a member of the Main Committee of the Shandong Provincial Committee of CNDCA.
+In December 2003, he became a member of the China National Democratic Construction Association (CNDCA), and in February 2004, he was appointed a member of the Main Committee of the Shandong Provincial Committee of CNDCA.
 In May 2007, he was designated as Vice President of the Shandong Higher People's Court.